mlcraft-io/docs/docs/sql-interface/index.md

 ## Server Code

-For a detailed analysis of the server code and its components, please refer to the [Synmetrix SQL Interface Server Code](https://github.com/synmetrix-io/synmetrix/blob/main/services/cubejs/index.js).
+For a detailed analysis of the server code and its components, please refer to the [Synmetrix SQL Interface Server Code](https://github.com/mlcraft-io/mlcraft/blob/main/services/cubejs/index.js).

 ## Conclusion

 The creation of the SQL interface in Synmetrix has allowed for the development of a unified data access interface, ensuring metric consistency for all data tools.
 This has reduced the number of discrepancies and conflicts related to metric calculations, providing a more reliable foundation for data-driven decision-making.

-For more in-depth information and detailed documentation, please visit the [Synmetrix Documentation](https://docs.synmetrix.org).